Heathrow Airport Parking

 We also offer Park and Ride services operated by:

 With Park & Ride, simply drive yourself to your chosen car park which will be located close to the airport.
 Once you have checked in, load your luggage on to the courtesy transfer bus, then sit back and relax whilst you are driven the short distance to the airport terminal.
 On your return, the courtesy bus will take you straight back to the car park and your car which will be ready for you to collect.

 Purple Parking are also pleased to be able to offer customers Park and Ride Premium services operated by:

 The Park & Ride Premium service is an economic combination of the Meet & Greet and Park & Ride services.
 Simply drive yourself to your chosen car park which will be located close to the airport.
 Once you have checked in, load your luggage on to the courtesy transfer bus, then sit back and relax whilst you are driven the short distance to the airport terminal.
-When you return, call the car park as soon as possible after landing and a chauffeur will be waiting to hand your vehicle back to you at the airport, once you have cleared the airport terminal.
+When you return, call the car park as soon as possible after landing and our Handover Captain will be waiting to hand your vehicle back to you at the airport, once you have cleared the airport terminal.